sonic-net/SONiC/doc/nvgre_tunnel/nvgre_tunnel.md

 #### Orchestration agent

-The following orchestration agents will be modified.
+The following orchestration agents will be added or modified.
 The flow diagrams are captured in a later section.

 <p align=center>
 <img src="images/nvgre_orch.svg" alt="Figure 1.
 Orchestration agents">